Parambikulam Wildlife Sanctuary in Kerala

 |Safari (Individual Cost for 3 Hours)||Rs 160|

-No private vehicles are allowed, unless there is prior permission taken.
-Trekking guide fees is not included.
+No private vehicles are allowed, unless there is prior permission taken from the respective authority.
+Trekking guide fees is not included and will be charged extra.

 If there is less than 20 people van safari, then entrance will not be possible.
 Another option is the tickets for 20 people, worth Rs.3000 and all should share it.